IcarusTheFly/user-management-api/README.md

 ## General Architecture

 The API is built using Fastify, Prisma, and TypeScript.
 I have structured the project into packages to make it easier to manage and maintain.
-This is a monorepo project, and the packages are defined in the `packages` directory and are organized into three main categories: server, database, and real-time notifications.
+This is a monorepo project, and the packages are defined in the `packages` directory and organized into three main categories: server, database, and real-time notifications.

 ### Packages